 {% navList footerNavs with typeId=2 %} ... {% endnavList %}

-Thus, your template design can display different navigation content in different regions based on actual needs, without the need to rewrite navigation data.
+In this way, your template design can display different navigation content according to actual needs, in different areas, without the need to rewrite navigation data.

-Dynamic Content Integration navListCan be combined with other content tags to create dynamic dropdown menus.For example, a 'Product' menu item may need to display a list of popular products or directly list all product categories.archiveList(Document List Tag) orcategoryList(Category list label) to implement.
+Integrate dynamic content navListCan be combined with other content tags to create a dynamic dropdown menu.For example, a "Product" menu item may need to display a list of popular products or directly list all product categories.This requires you to configure the navigation items to point to specific categories or pages in the backend, and then combine them on the frontendarchiveList(Document list tag) orcategoryListTo implement (category list tag)

 <ul>